Texas Star

+Easter Sunday in 2025.
+As of 2024, The Texas Star has been owned and operated by Talley Amusements, a company started by Barbara’s eldest daughter Mary and her husband.

 From 1985 to 2007 it was illuminated at night by 16,000 incandescent red, white, and blue turbolites.
 In 2008, this system was replaced with a longer-lasting, more energy-efficient LED system.